 Mobility of discourses, mobility of images

 In Cassis, Mohamedali Ltaief will undertake research on issues related to Foucault's concept of rarity and on geographic mobility, with the final goal of writing a play.
 The wire fences in Lampedusa (Italy) are hiding tales, images, and populist discourses around fear.
 They represent the new security measures of contemporary imperialism against a global multiple and mixed diaspora.
 War is a form of domination from a geopolitical, linguistic, and aesthetic point of view.
 The circulation of literary and visual objects is part of the storytelling of the contemporary world.
 Both the "stranger" as conceptualized by Arab philosopher Abû Hayyân al-Tawḥîdî (10th century) and Foucault's understanding of the inter-relation of the inside and the outside inhabit this work.
 Key questions will be: how discourses about fear are produced and used?
 How does the extreme right in Germany fashion toxic myths and stereotypes about the outsiders to the nation?
-How these discourses are related to the Salafi ideology around questions of fear and otherness?
+How are these discourses related to the Salafi ideology around questions of fear and otherness?
 In their artistic approach, Mohamedali Ltaief and Darja Stocker are interested in the dominant discourses that create values, political trends, and social movements.
 Even though art attempts to challenge these narratives, artistic discourses often fall in the trap of reproducing or magnifying them.